 UPDATE 1 April 2019: DragonEX was subject to a hacker attack on 24 March.
 The hackers stole private keys and transferred assets from the exchange.
-Police from Estonia, Thailand and Singapore are involved in the case.
-We will follow the developments of this case closely.
-We urge any traders interested in creating an account with DragonEX to proceed with caution.
+The platform has since been closed down entirely.

 Based on the information presented on this exchange’s website, US-investors can trade here.
 Any US-investors interested in trading here should in any event form their own opinion on any issues arising from their citizenship or residency.